shycopney44/W_S5M3_Project/README.md

 You have been given a take-home coding assessment as part of the hiring process for a Web Developer position.
 Your task is to flesh out parts of a website, using only JavaScript.

-To help you complete the task, two of your future team-members will provide you with instructions and advice.
 You can find a [detailed mock](https://bloominstituteoftechnology.github.io/W_U2_S5M3_module_project/) showing the desired end result.

-Make sure to carefully read and follow their instructions.
+Make sure to carefully read and follow the instructions.
 Good luck!

 ### 💾 Setup